Harvie/RotaryDial/README.md

 Internal pullup is used, so all you need is to connect NC terminals of rotary dial to GND and Pin 2 (or whatever pin you choose in the code).

+## TODO

+  * Possibility to register callback for processing received numbers
+  * Make timing constants user configurable
+  * Allow inverting of logic to use NO instead of NC dials (not sure if there are such)
+  * Allow more than one dial at the same time
+  * Provide method to detach interrupt if needed
+  * Handle dial timeout directly in library? (= send ENTER when no numbers are received, currently we handle this in example sketch)

 ## See also

   * Wikipedia: Rotary dial http://en.wikipedia.org/wiki/Rotary_dial